-Richmont Graduate University desires for you to succeed in your graduate program and succeed in your new career to the fullest.
+Richmont Graduate University desires for students to succeed in their graduate program and succeed in their new career to the fullest.
 Developing as a professional in mental health service or in ministry is a process that is both rewarding and challenging.
-We want to prepare you to experience your new career to the fullest.
 THRIVE is our campus-wide emphasis on wellness that helps you to focus on wellness.

-Richmont is interested in your overall wellness, not simply your academic performance.
-We want you to live a satisfying life while you are in graduate school and develop and practice the tools to find fulfillment in your life after graduation.
+Richmont is interested in students' overall wellness, not simply academic performance.
+We want students to live a satisfying life while in graduate school and develop and practice the tools to find fulfillment in life after graduation.

+Students are encouraged to create an individual wellness plan during their first semester.
 Your faculty advisor at Richmont will be an integral part of this process for you.
 Each semester you will meet with them to talk about your plan for wellness.
 You will regularly review your wellness goals, hopes, and obstacles with them.